-I’ll admit, I’m not the biggest fan of chicken breasts… but I can never say no to Mediterranean chicken recipes like this one!
-Juicy and flavorful, it’s among my favorite low carb recipes!
+I’ll admit, I’m not the biggest fan of low carb recipes for chicken breasts… but I can never say no to low carb dinners as succulent and juicy as this one!

 I just love the way the cheese, chicken, and pesto melt in my mouth.
-This healthy recipes ready in a flash, and it’s one of those dishes the whole family will devour!
+PLUS!
+This stuffed chicken breast recipe ready in a flash, and it’s one of those dishes the whole family will devour!

 So grab your apron, and get ready to be blown awayyy!